New Orleans mayor indicted over allegations of trying to hide relationship with bodyguard

 by Associated Press

-(AP) — New Orleans Mayor LaToya Cantrell was indicted Friday on federal conspiracy, fraud and obstruction charges based on accusations that she tried to hide a romantic relationship with her bodyguard, who was paid as if he was working even when they met alone in apartments and traveled to vineyards for wine tasting.
+(AP) — New Orleans Mayor LaToya Cantrell was indicted Friday in what prosecutors called a yearslong scheme to hide a romantic relationship with her bodyguard, who is accused of being paid as if he was working even when they met alone in apartments and traveled to vineyards for wine tasting.

-The indictment is the culmination of a long-running federal investigation into the first female mayor in the city’s 300-year history.
+Cantrell faces charges of conspiracy, fraud and obstruction, less than five months before she leaves office due to term limits.
+The first female mayor in New Orleans’ 300-year history was elected twice but now becomes the city’s first mayor to be charged while in office.

-Her bodyguard, Jeffrey Vappie, has pleaded not guilty following his indictment on charges of wire fraud and making false statements.
-He is accused of hiding a romantic relationship with Cantrell and filing false payroll records claiming he was on duty.
-Vappie, who retired from the police department last year, is scheduled to stand trial in January.
+“Public corruption has crippled us for years and years,” Acting U.S. Attorney Michael Simpson said, referring to Louisiana’s notorious history.
+“And this is extremely significant.”

-Federal prosecutors have accused Vappie and Cantrell of exchanging encrypted messages through an app to avoid detection and then deleting the conversations.
-The mayor and Vappie have said their relationship is strictly professional.
+Cantrell’s bodyguard, Jeffrey Vappie, was already facing charges of wire fraud and making false statements.
+He has pleaded not guilty.
+A grand jury returned an 18-count indictment Friday that added Cantrell to the case.

-Acting U.S. Attorney Michael Simpson called it a “three-year fraud scheme that we allege exploited their public authority and positions.”
+They’re accused of exchanging encrypted messages through WhatsApp to avoid detection and then deleting the conversations.
+The mayor and Vappie have said their relationship was strictly professional, but the indictment portrayed it as “personal and intimate.”

 The pair met in an apartment while Vappie claimed to be on duty, and Cantrell arranged for Vappie to attend 14 trips, Simpson said.
 The trips were described by her as times “when they were truly alone,” he said.